 But the fact is that, despite all the changes, this attitude is still firmly rooted in the minds - as the editor of my editor has already pointed out after such a schema-F solution.
 In fact, people who do something completely different after their education are still considered exotic and have a hard time.
 Our author Tom Diesbrock has written a very nice, ten-part series, why the career change is so difficult for many.

 Fun as a working principle of the future?

 For those who live like this do not just lazy into the day, but also develop new ideas.
 Because only with this willingness to learn for life, you will be prepared for future developments.
-And then it 's not so difficult to go through the food again, as our author Katharina Daniels in her second - Restart in the food center zeigt.
+And then it is not that difficult to start again in the middle of the day, as our author Katharina Daniels writes in her two - part article Restart in the food center zeigt.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!